fleetdm/fleet/docs/Configuration/yaml-files.md

 > **Experimental feature**.
 This feature is undergoing rapid improvement, which may result in breaking changes to the API or configuration surface.
 It is not recommended for use in automated workflows.

-The `software` section allows you to configure packages and Apple App Store apps that you want to install on your hosts.
+The `software` section allows you to configure packages, Apple App Store apps, and Fleet-maintained apps that you want to install on your hosts.

-Currently, managing [Fleet-maintained apps](https://fleetdm.com/guides/install-fleet-maintained-apps-on-macos-hosts) is only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML coming soon).

 - `packages` is a list of paths to custom packages (.pkg, .msi, .exe, .rpm, or .deb).
 - `app_store_apps` is a list of Apple App Store apps.
+- `fleet_maintained_apps` is a list of apps maintained by Fleet.

 Currently, one app for each of an App Store app's supported platforms are added.
 For example, adding [Bear](https://apps.apple.com/us/app/bear-markdown-notes/id1016366447) (supported on iOS and iPadOS) adds both the iOS and iPadOS apps to your software that's available to install in Fleet.
 Specifying specific platforms is only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML coming soon).